cweb/confusables.js/README.md

 Public methods are available to return confusable data.

 ### `confusables.utility.getConfusableString()`
 The `confusables.utility.getConfusableString()` method accepts a string of one or more characters as input and returns a string of confusable characters.
-Since each character of input can have several confusables, a random one is selected:
+Since each character of input can have several confusables, a random one is selected from the data set.
+This provides a quick and convenient way to select confusables without enumerating the entire set.

 ```js
 var input = "abcDEF123";